-DKB0 (HD) = FS0 UEFI: E9_2 OpenVMS: 92G6F_CARLO2 16384 MB SATA Disk
+DKB0 (HD) = FS0 UEFI: E9_2 OpenVMS: 92G6F_CARLOZ 16384 MB SATA Disk

 BOOTMGR>

 '''

 this means, not all of your devices and/or buses have been configured properly.
 Proceeding to boot your VMware virtual machine from this truncated configuration display may result in an incomplete configuration of your Virtual Machine's buses and the disk devices on those buses.
-This, in turn, can significantly impact the performance of your VMware virtual machine.